eProsima/Integration-Service-Deprecated/examples/helloworld_to_file/README.rst

 Types generation
 ----------------

-*Fast RTPS* HelloWorld's *idl* of the example is located on the main directory.
+*Fast RTPS* HelloWorld's *IDL* of the example is located on the main directory.

-Now using the *idl* file and the tool `fastrtpsgen <http://eprosima-fast-rtps.readthedocs.io/en/latest/geninfo.html>`_ we are going to generate the needed source files that contains the definition of the described type in the IDL:
+Now using the *IDL* file and the tool `fastrtpsgen <http://eprosima-fast-rtps.readthedocs.io/en/latest/geninfo.html>`_ we are going to generate the needed source files that contain the definition of the described type in the IDL:

 .. code-block:: shell

     $ fastrtpsgen idl/HelloWorld.idl

 From the `resource <../../resource>`_ directory, we are going to use the provided template for the *CMakeLists.txt* and *config.xml* files.
-In this point, our directory looks like it is showed on the following graph.
+In this point, our directory looks like it is shown on the following graph.

 .. code-block:: shell

    examples
    └── helloworld
        ├── CMakeLists.txt
        ├── config.xml
        ├── templatebridgelib.cpp
        ├── HelloWorld.cxx
        ├── HelloWorld.h
        ├── HelloWorldPubSubTypes.cxx
        ├── HelloWorldPubSubTypes.h
        └── idl
            ├── HelloWorld.idl

 Bridge generation
 -----------------

-For our Bridge we only need to implement a custom Publisher.
+For our Bridge, we only need to implement a custom Publisher.
 We'll use the builtin RTPS Subscriber and a Generic Bridge.

 We rename our *templatebridgelib.cpp* to *isfile.cpp*.